 It depends on the type of retail (neighborhood, regional, shopping mall, power center, etc), the tenant and how this store compares to their other stores, the location, the prospects for growth, and how important the tenant is to the center’s viability.
 So for instance, a small, family-owned pizza place located in a grocery-anchored retail center will have different sensitivities to the ratio of occupancy cost to annual sales than a high-street retail tenant on Newberry street.
 Or as a landlord, I care more about the sales PSF of my anchor tenant than I do with the small in-line tenant next door, regardless of the property.

 In terms of how to ascertain what is a good sales per square foot figure or a poor occupancy cost percentage, there are a few sources where you can turn.
-Green Street Reports (see example) provide average tenant sales PSF for the various markets they track, Korpacz Realty Advisors puts out an annual Regional Mall Classification Methodology Report with tenant sales PSF by mall type, publicly traded REITS will often report sales and occupancy cost data in their investor presentations (e.g. GGP) and brokers can sometimes provide you with tenant sales and occupancy cost information at comparable centers.
+Green Street Reports provide average tenant sales PSF for the various markets they track, Korpacz Realty Advisors usually puts out an annual Regional Mall Classification Methodology Report with tenant sales PSF by mall type, publicly traded REITS will often report sales and occupancy cost data in their investor presentations (such as that of MAC) and brokers can sometimes provide you with tenant sales and occupancy cost information at comparable centers.
 Even so, this data is not as readily available as others (e.g. rent rates, reimbursement percentages, etc) and so, like with many aspects of real estate underwriting, the more deals you look at the better your analysis becomes.

 Video Tutorial on Calculating Sales PSF and Occupancy Cost Percentage

-Download the Excel Workbook for Calculating Tenant Sales PSF and Occupancy Cost Percentage
+Calculating Retail Tenant Sales PSF and Occupancy Cost

 - Basic Excel workbook showing the method I use to calculate tenant sales PSF and occupancy cost ratio

 - Use with unlimited number of tenants